 This is usually one of the more common reasons as to why you see high impressions and low link clicks.
-If your pin topic is too specific the viewers might not be able to relate to the pin which therefore results to lots of pin impressions but no link clicks.
+If your pin topic is too specific the viewers might not be able to relate to the pin which therefore results to a lot of pin impressions but no link clicks.

 Example: Let’s say you are a travel blogger and you have a blog post on 10 tips for visiting Charlotte.
 If I am an average Pinterest user and I come across this pin but have no plans to visit Charlotte anytime soon then I will most likely skip right by this pin and not click to read more.

 INSTEAD: Create pins for content that is more broad because more people can probably relate to it which means more link clicks for you!
 Topics like bucket list ideas, Top 10 cities to visit, How to Pack Like A Pro For Your Next Trip.

 This is a tip that works for many niches not just travel.
 When you notice a pin getting a lot of impressions but no link clicks ask yourself, “Is this topic too specific?
 Can my audience relate?”

 Your pin design lacks